bakdata/gradle-avro-dependency-plugin/README.md

 This plugin applies the [gradle-avro-plugin](https://github.com/davidmc24/gradle-avro-plugin) and adds the capability to reference external Avro schemas in your schema files using dependencies.
 This plugin adds the configurations `avroImplementation` and `testAvroImplementation` to your Gradle project.
-Thereby, you can include external .avsc files without needing to copy them to the project.
+Thereby, you can include external .avsc files without copying them to the project.
 The .avsc files need to be present in the referenced artifact.
 If the java-library plugin is also present, .avsc files will be added to the jar publication, thus making it usable as a dependency for the aforementioned configurations.